Product Reviews

 • Not as rigid as hard containers

-View on Amazon Typically $15-25
+View 20-Gallon Fabric Grow Bags on Amazon

-15-Gallon Heavy-Duty Nursery Pot
+15-Gallon Heavy-Duty Nursery Pot - Best Budget

 For budget-conscious gardeners, professional-grade nursery pots offer reliable performance at a fraction of the cost of specialty planters.
 These sturdy black plastic containers are the same pots commercial nurseries use for growing large shrubs and trees, making them more than adequate for vigorous loofah vines.
+Their thick walls resist cracking from UV exposure, and they typically last 5-10 years with proper care.

 Pros